VingCard Elsafe: Founding of Elsafe

 1979 was also the year that Elsafe (then a separate company) invented the world's first electronic in-room safe, introducing it to the hotel market.
-The new product was named Elsafe, and the company's first factory was placed in Mosvik, Norway.
+The new product was named Elsafe, and the company's first factory was placed in Mosvik Municipality, Norway.
 In 1980, Elsafe installed its first safe installation at a property in the Canary Islands, and it later began selling to hotels on all seven continents.
 Bjørn Lyng, Elsafe's founder, wanted to create a security vault that opened and closed electronically, and new electronic safes soon led to an industry-wide shift, where safes requiring metal keys increasingly became obsolete.

 Dual acquisition by ASSA ABLOY

 In 1992–93 VingCard launched the electronic magnetic stripe card lock to a positive market reception.
 Tor Sørnes continued as a vice president and director of R&D at VingCard, retiring in 1992.
 Following the merger in November 1994 between VingCard's former owners, Abloy Security, and the Swedish Securitas AB, VingCard became part of ASSA ABLOY, a Swedish lock manufacturer.

 Elsafe also became part of the ASSA ABLOY Group in 1994, currently the world's largest independent lock group company, which is composed of more than 100 subsidiary international companies.
 Aside from VingCard Elsafe, ASSA ABLOY also owns Yale lock, Sargent and the high-security lock firms of Medeco in the U.S., Mul-T-Lock in Israel, Fichet-Bauche in France.
 It is controlled by Gustaf Douglas through his company Latour.
 It has distributors located in over 167 countries.